The 21 best true crime series on Netflix right now for real addicts

 Ted Bundy Tapes

-Everyone right now is talking about Conversations with a Killer: The Ted Bundy Tapes.
-The four episode Netflix true crime series is about the story of Theodore Robert Bundy, a serial killer, kidnapper and rapist.
+Everyone has been talking about Conversations with a Killer: The Ted Bundy Tapes.
+The four-episode Netflix true crime series is about the story of Theodore Robert Bundy: a serial killer, kidnapper and rapist.
 After years of denying his crimes, Bundy admitted to 30 murders on women, but the true number of victims remains unknown.
 He was sentenced to death by electrocution and died in 1989.

 Cathy Cesnik, who taught English and drama, disappeared on November 7th, 1969, and her body was found nearly two months later.
 To this day, the killer remains unnamed.
 In the ’90s, the case returned to the spotlight after one of Cesnik’s former students accused the high school’s chaplain of sexual abuse and claimed she had seen her teacher’s then undiscovered body.

 Evil Genius: The True Story of America’s Most Diabolical Bank Heist is a 2018 Netflix true crime documentary series about the murder of Brian Wells.
 Season one on Netflix is made up of four episodes.

 The series is about a Bank Heist gone wrong, that ended up as a public murder.
 The attempted robber was a pizza delivery driver who had a bomb around his neck, and the case was then named the “pizza bomber” case.
 The documentary explores conspiracies surrounding the story, as well as the story itself.